Foreign Investment in Indonesia

 carry out other obligations in accordance with the provisions of the laws.

 GR No. 5/2021 stipulates that the representative office of BUJKA must be in the form of a legal entity in the country of origin.
-Furthermore, the highest official at the representative office of BUJKA shall be held by Indonesian citizens as a technical manager.
-However, the highest official at the representative office of BUJKA responsible for the implementation of construction for the technology transfer process may be held by a foreign citizen.
+Furthermore, position of the highest official at the representative office of BUJKA, shall be held by Indonesian citizens as a technical manager.
+However, the highest official at the representative office of BUJKA, responsible for the implementation of construction for the technology transfer process, may be held by a foreign citizen.

 The Licensing which shall be Satisfied to Carry Out the Activities of the Representative Office of BUJKA